CS-Emmental/documentation/source/introduction.rst

 be hosted on CS-Emmental.

 The only requirement is to have a functional Kubernetes cluster.
-There is no other requirement - you can deploy manually a Kubernetes cluster, use a managed
+There is no other requirement - you can deploy manually a Kubernetes cluster, or use a managed cluster in the cloud.

 CS-Emmental has two main components: the platform, which is the website used by users to browse and start available challenges and by admins to manage the